HenrikBengtsson/matrixStats/revdep/problems.md

 *   checking re-building of vignette outputs ...
 ERROR
     ```
     Error(s) in re-building vignettes:
+    --- re-building ‘vignette.Rmd’ using rmarkdown
+    The magick package is required to crop "Figures/Getting-Started02-pca-nutrimouse-1.png" but not available.
+    The magick package is required to crop "Figures/Getting-Started02-pca-nutrimouse-2.png" but not available.
+    The magick package is required to crop "Figures/Getting-Started02-spca-nutrimouse-1.png" but not available.
+    The magick package is required to crop "Figures/Getting-Started02-spca-nutrimouse-2.png" but not available.
+    The magick package is required to crop "Figures/PCA/03-screeplot-1.png" but not available.
+    The magick package is required to crop "Figures/PCA/03-pca-sample-plot-1.png" but not available.
+    The magick package is required to crop "Figures/PCA/03-pca-variable-plot-1.png" but not available.
+    The magick package is required to crop "Figures/PCA/03-pca-biplot-1.png" but not available.
     ...
-    --- re-building ‘mnem.Rmd’ using rmarkdown
+    Quitting from lines 684-688 [04-load-data2] (vignette.Rmd)
-    Error: processing vignette 'mnem.Rmd' failed with diagnostics:
+    Error: processing vignette 'vignette.Rmd' failed with diagnostics:
-    there is no package called ‘BiocStyle’
+    there is no package called 'devtools'
-    --- failed re-building ‘mnem.Rmd’
+    --- failed re-building ‘vignette.Rmd’

     SUMMARY: processing the following file failed:
-      ‘mnem.Rmd’
+      ‘vignette.Rmd’

     Error: Vignette re-building failed.
     Execution halted